US FDA AGENT

 When is a US FDA Agent required?

-Any foreign establishment engaging in the manufacturer, preparation, propagation, compounding, or processing of a device imported into the United States must designate a US Agent for that establishment upon FDA registration.
+Any foreign establishment engaging in the manufacture, preparation, propagation, compounding, or processing of a device imported into the United States must designate a US Agent for that establishment upon FDA registration.
 The US Agent must either reside in the US, or maintain a place of business in the US and be available to answer the phone during normal business hours.
 The US Agent cannot use a PO box or answering service.
 Qserve can act as a US Agent on behalf of your company.

 Responsibilities of the US Agent are limited and include: